FuelLabs/fuels-ts/apps/docs/src/guide/testing/launchTestNode-options.md

   - The `AssetId` utility simplifies testing when different assets are necessary.
 - `coinsPerAsset`: number of coins (UTXOs) per asset id.
 - `amountPerCoin`: for each coin, the amount it'll contain.
-- `messages`: messages that are supposed to be on the wallet.
+- `messages`: messages to assign to the wallets.
 The [`TestMessage`](./launchTestNode-options.md#testmessage) utility is used to generate them.
 The `recipient` field of the message is overriden to be the wallet's address.

 #### `AssetId`

 The `AssetId` utility integrates with [`walletConfig`](./launchTestNode-options.md#walletconfig) and gives you an easy way to generate multiple random asset ids via the `AssetId.random` static method.

+<<< @/../../docs-snippets/src/guide/testing/launching-a-test-node.test.ts#asset-ids{ts:line-numbers}

 #### `TestMessage`

 A helper class to create messages for testing purposes.
 Used in tandem with [`walletConfig`](./launchTestNode-options.md#walletconfig).
 It can also be used standalone and passed into the initial state of a chain via the `TestMessage.toChainMessage` instance method.

+<<< @/../../docs-snippets/src/guide/testing/launching-a-test-node.test.ts#test-messages{ts:line-numbers}

 ### `deployContracts`